 - Arterial streets are three-lane and four-lane roadways.

-Arterial Streets receive the highest priority because they are the most heavily used.
-The City targets all arterials to maintain a Pavement Condition Index (PCI) of 80 or above.
+- Arterial streets receive the highest prioritization because they are the most heavily used.

 Capital Improvement Plan (CIP) Funding